01mf02/computers-spaceflight/src/Appendix-II.md

 frequency.
 The statement "SCHEDULE ERROR0 ON RUPT0 PRIORITY(22);" tells
 the operating system to execute the task ERROR0 when an interrupt named RUPT0 occurs with a relative priority of 22.
-A different form of the SCHEDULE statement is "SCHEDULE RGl PRIORITY(12), REPEAT EVERY 6.190," which initiates the task handling the highest frequency rate group and repeats it 15 times per second.
+A different form of the SCHEDULE statement is "SCHEDULE RG1 PRIORITY(12), REPEAT EVERY 6./90," which initiates the task handling the highest frequency rate group and repeats it 15 times per second.
 The statement TERMINATE cancels a specified task upon a designated interrupt or time.